 Geography is a unique subject with its own set of core characteristics.
 In order to equip children with the essential skills and knowledge required, our curriculum is designed to cover all of the elements of the National Curriculum and is organised into a progression model which ensures that skills, vocabulary and knowledge are taught in a sequential way and repeated across all age groups.
 This is implemented through the three ‘Big Ideas’

-- Investigating People
+- Investigating Places

 - Investigating Patterns